What Does The Stamp Duty Holiday Mean For Home Buyers?

 10 July 2020

-Today the Chancellor Rishi Sunak announced a temporary stamp duty holiday on the first £500,000 of all property sales in England and Northern Ireland.
+Today the Chancellor Rishi Sunak announced that he will be extending the temporary stamp duty holiday on the first £500,000 of all property sales in England and Northern Ireland, until 30th June 2021.
+After which the starting rate of stamp duty will be £250,000 until 30th September 2021.
+From October 1st stamp duty will revert back to its original level of £125,000.

-This is part of the governments bid to help stimulate the economy during the coronavirus pandemic.
+The stamp duty holiday was introduced as part of the governments bid to help stimulate the economy during the coronavirus pandemic.
 It will involve increasing the stamp duty threshold from properties valued over £125,000 to £500,000.
-The ‘stamp duty holiday’ as it is being coined, will stay in place until 31st March 2021, in order to boost the economy and help struggling home buyers, whose finances have been hit due to covid-19.
+The ‘stamp duty holiday’ as it is being coined, will stay in place until 30th June 2021*, in order to boost the economy and help struggling home buyers, whose finances have been hit due to covid-19.

 The changes have been implemented with immediate effect.